nextstrain/docs.nextstrain.org/README.md

 +   ../../augur/docs/faq/community_hosting
 ```
 6. After building the docs (see above section), the `/guides/share/` section should include the document from the submodule in its table of contents: ![](images/submodule_eg.png)

+Here is another example of using submodules to achieve this goal in this repository: https://github.com/nextstrain/docs.nextstrain.org/pull/2/files#

+7. From this point, we will need to update the commit referenced by the submodule-hosted document to ensure the version in this documentation doesn't become out of sync with the latest version in its home repository.
+In the future, we will set up bots to create automatic pull requests when this happens that we can review and merge, but for now you need to update the submodule using git on the command line; see this document for an illustration of how that works https://git-scm.com/book/en/v2/Git-Tools-Submodules#_working_on_a_project_with_submodules.